 What Gear Do You Need to Stay Safe While Grinding?

-When grinding, having the right gear is essential for your safety and effectiveness.
-Start with Personal Protective Equipment (PPE); always wear safety glasses to shield your eyes from concrete dust and debris.
-A dust mask or respirator is imperative to prevent inhalation of harmful particles, especially in high-silica environments.
+Having the right gear makes a big difference when grinding concrete.
+Start with proper Personal Protective Equipment (PPE).
+Always wear safety glasses to shield your eyes from dust and flying debris.
+A dust mask or respirator is a must for filtering out harmful particles, especially in high-silica environments.

-Next, don reinforced gloves to protect your hands from sharp edges and hot surfaces while ensuring a good grip on the grinder.
-Hearing protection is also essential; use earplugs or earmuffs rated for at least 25 dB noise reduction, as angle grinders can exceed 100 decibels, risking hearing damage.
+Wear reinforced gloves to guard your hands against sharp edges and hot surfaces while keeping a solid grip on the tool.
+Hearing protection matters too.
+Angle grinders can exceed 100 decibels, so use earplugs or earmuffs rated for at least 25 dB noise reduction.

 Choosing a Grinder With Effective Dust Control Features